-Figure 2: Dollar amount requested via reimbursement by DDPGP recipients at 3-month point of period of performance.
+Figure 2: Dollar amount requested via reimbursement by DDPGP subrecipients at 3-month point of period of performance.

-Several factors contributed to the rather low expenditure of grant funds amongst grant recipients at the 3-month point.
-Cited causes include: low frequency of scheduled events in first 3 months, lower than anticipated costs associated with events, and grant recipient's internal processes complicating the reimbursement process, and the inherent difficulties of working with prison populations.
+Several factors contributed to the rather low expenditure of grant funds amongst grant subrecipients at the 3-month point.
+Causes cited include: low frequency of scheduled events in first 3 months, lower than anticipated costs associated with events, grant subrecipient's internal processes complicating the reimbursement process, and the inherent difficulties of working with prison populations.

 As projects neared completion, they began to more consistently utilize the reimbursement process.
-In total grant recipients utilized 87% of the \$250,000 dedicated to the program.
+In total grant subrecipients utilized 87% of the \$250,000 dedicated to the program.
 Full grant expenditure did not correlate to the highest performing projects.

-Figure 3: Number of ACP sign-ups by individual DDP grant recipient at 3-month point of period of performance.
+Figure 3: Number of ACP sign-ups by individual DDP grant subrecipient at 3-month point of period of performance.

-Grant recipients who operated ACP Promotion & Enrollment DDP experienced varying levels of success during the first 3-months of the program.
-Two of the three most successful programs were collaborations between trusted local partners and larger institutional organizations who provided additional matching funds to supplement the grant.
-Challenges reported include: lack of initial awareness amongst staff; existing high registration rates amongst local populations, lack of eligibility documents amongst potential beneficiaries, and availability of ACP participating ISPs.
+Grant subrecipients who engaged in ACP Promotion & Enrollment experienced varying levels of success during the first 3-months of the program.
+Two of the three most successful programs were collaborations between trusted local partners and larger institutional organizations that provided additional matching funds to supplement the grant.
+Challenges reported include, a lack of initial awareness amongst staff, existing high registration rates amongst local populations, lack of eligibility documents amongst potential beneficiaries, and availability of ACP participating ISPs.

-Figure 4: Number of ACP sign-ups by individual DDP grant recipient at end of period of performance.
+Figure 4: Number of ACP sign-ups by individual DDP grant subrecipient at end of period of performance.

-ACP registrations did not increase as expected over the final month of the project.
-Individual grant recipients attribute this to the short timeline between submission of the 3-month and final progress report.
+ACP registrations did not increase as expected over the final month of the period of performance.
+Individual grant subrecipients attribute this to the short timeline between submission of the 3-month and final progress report.
 One notable exception was the Ozarks Area Community Action Corporation.
-Grant recipients did however report difficulty tracking enrollments given the inherent delay in eligibility certification, as well as the need for beneficiaries to individually contact ISPs to receive their benefits.
+Grant subrecipients did however report difficulty tracking enrollments given the inherent delay in eligibility certification, as well as the need for beneficiaries to individually contact ISPs to receive their benefits.
 While the numbers presented represent a minimum number of registrations, the potential exists for the actual number to be higher.
-Grant recipients also report high enrollment rates amongst their local populations limiting total new enrollments.
+Grant subrecipients also report existing high enrollment rates amongst their local populations, limiting total new enrollments.